Other Grants & Funding Resources

 Emergency Repair Pool

-The 2015 Legislature appropriated $5 million to address unexpected and imminent health and safety hazards at K–12 public schools, including skill centers, which will impact day-to-day operations of the school facility.
+The 2018 Legislature appropriated $2,000,000 solely to address unexpected and imminent health and safety hazards at K–12 public schools, including Skill Centers, that will impact the day-to-day operations of the school facility.

 Energy Grants (closed)